FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 14th June 2021.md

 Under Enterprise and Employment zoning, change Public House to ‘generally not

-permitted’ rather than ‘open for consideration’.---
+permitted’ rather than ‘open for consideration’.
+---
 -

 Under Agricultural zoning, change the Boarding Kennels Footnote to “No.1 Ancillary